mcaprari/couchdb-openid/README.md

 http://localhost:5984/_session?openid=auth-request&openid-identifier=<your openid>

 TODO:
 ----
-   * if user is already logged in but this openid is new, add this openid to his user document and proceed as normal with cookies
    * randomize salt on user creation
    * cleanup ets table after auth confirm (or maybe find an alternative to ets tables)
    * reduce dependence from eopenid (dict access routines at least)